Intellectual Developmental Disorder (Intellectual Disability)

 Family History: A family history of Intellectual Developmental Disorder can increase the likelihood of developing it.

-Recognizing and managing the risk factors can play a role in reducing the impacts of IDD (Intellectual Developmental Disorder).
+Recognizing and addressing risk factors can help reduce the impact of IDD (Intellectual Developmental Disorder)

 Management Approaches for Intellectual Developmental Disorder: Enhancing Quality of Life

-The management of Intellectual Developmental Disorder (IDD) involves techniques to improve functioning and overall well-being.
+The management of Intellectual Developmental Disorder (IDD) involves several effective therapeutic techniques to improve functioning and overall well-being.

 Behavioral Therapies